ugonnaagwu/practicechangeremote/Week 5/Firebase_Auth.md

 * TNTs will understand the basics of authentication
 * TNTs will be able to setup a third-party auth tool
 * TNTs will be able to integrate a basic auth mechanism for their applications
-* TNTs will be able to add a new user, signin, sign out, and observe Auth status information in their React Application
+* TNTs will be able to add a new user, sign-in, sign out, and observe Auth status information in their React Application

 ## Instructional session (120 minutes)